 We have treated children with Cleft lip or palate, Down syndrome, neurological disorders, cerebral palsy, and vision and hearing impairments which are common medical conditions requiring special dental care, as well as learning and developmental disabilities.

-Oral Conditions Down syndrome and other genetic disorders can cause delays in tooth eruption, sometimes up to two years additionally, these children may also have malformed or extra teeth erupt, or congenitally missing teeth.
+Down syndrome and other genetic disorders can cause delays in tooth eruption, sometimes up to two years additionally, these children may also have malformed or extra teeth erupt, or congenitally missing teeth.

-We recommend parents to visit us early as crowding and poor alignment in general can leave children prone to gum disease and tooth decay because their teeth are difficult to keep clean.
+We recommend Upper West Side parents to visit us early as crowding and poor alignment in general can leave children prone to gum disease and tooth decay because their teeth are difficult to keep clean.
 In cases of severe intellectual disability or cerebral palsy, children may habitually grind their teeth, making them flat as they gradually break down the enamel.